lift-project/presentations/README.md

 # Presentations
-Slieds of presentations about the Lift language
+Slides of presentations about the Lift language